wolfmcnally/havekidsright/content/posts/refuting.md

 - Guaranteed Non-existence: A state without the possibility of suffering, but also without the possibility of joy.
 - Existence: A state that guarantees both the potential for joy and the inevitability of suffering.

-**Refutation:** _Begging the question:_ This argument is based on value judgments that are not self-evident, particularly that suffering is self-evidently the "ultimate anti-value" that outweighs all other values.
-Since it axiomatically ("axiologically") presupposes that suffering is an ultimate anti-value, it is essentially a tenet of faith asking you to accept without proof what it has the burden to prove.
+**Refutation:** _Begging the question:_ This argument is based on value judgments that are not self-evident, particularly that suffering is the "ultimate anti-value" that outweighs all other values.
+Since it axiomatically presupposes that suffering is the ultimate anti-value, it is essentially a tenet of faith asking you to accept without proof what it has the burden to prove.
 Even more fundamentally, it also commits _incoherence_ because it attempts to compare a state of non-existence with a state of existence, which is impossible because non-existence has no attributes (including "zero suffering") and therefore cannot be compared to anything.
 In this sense the argument is "not even wrong."

 ### Argument from Social Justice